BlackIQ/Firebase-Practical-2/README.md

 ### TODOs

 - [ ] Insert a new user by user
-- [ ] Setup specific page for Github users that can review people also from app
-- [ ] Add more screenshots of application
+- [x] Add more screenshots of application

 ### Next practical project?